Construction tech startup Agora raises $33M in Tiger Global-led round amid 760% YoY ARR growth – TechCrunch

 The end goal is to help projects move along faster, and contractors to avoid unnecessary delays by reducing building costs.
 The bigger picture impact, Agora hopes, is that its SaaS platform can help make the “built environment faster and more efficient to build,” and thus help make cities “more affordable and accessible to all.”

-San Francisco-based Agora is tackling the problem in a very specific, niche way that is proving to be popular both with contractors and investors alike.
+San Francisco-based Agora is tackling the problem in a very specific, niche way that is proving to be popular with contractors and investors alike.
 Rather than attempting to be a blanket solution for all trades, Agora is focusing on specific trade verticals, one by one.
 For example, it started out with electrical and is now moving into mechanical.

 “Last year, there was more than $101 billion worth of electrical work done.
-Our customers work on all types of products,” Rioumine told TechCrunch.
-“For example, we have customers that do power stations, some that build hospitals and others that build school classrooms and university campuses, and still others that build churches and casinos.
+Our customers work on all types of projects,” Rioumine told TechCrunch.
+“For example, we have customers that do power stations, some that build hospitals and others that build school classrooms and university campuses, and still others that build churches and stadiums.
 The work that these contractors do is so essential.”

 Agora’s annual recurring revenue has grown 760% year over year while its customer base is up 6x during the same time frame, according to the company.
 It has also tripled its headcount to 45 people and today is processing $140 million in annualized materials volume for its customers.